Big Bird: Oh, yeah. I remember! Well, I'll give it to him when he comes back.

-- Gimme A Break: After Dolph Sweet (Chief Kanisky) died of cancer, the season five opener had the family dealing with the Chief's sudden death.
+- Gimme a Break!: After Dolph Sweet (Chief Kanisky) died of cancer, the season five opener had the family dealing with the Chief's sudden death.

 - Redd Foxx died after only seven episodes of The Royal Family, resulting in Al Royal's death and the introduction of their eldest daughter Coco (Jackée Harry) to help cope with the loss.
-Harsher in Hindsight as Foxx, famous during his run on Sanford and Son for clutching his chest, looking skyward, and yelling "I'm coming, honey!
-It's the big one!", finally did die of a heart attack.

-- Only Fools And Horses:
+- Only Fools and Horses:

-- When Lennard Pearce died, they decided to kill off his character, Granddad (off-screen, of course).
+- When Lennard Pearce died, they decided to kill off his character, Granddad (offscreen, of course).
 Thus the first episode made after Pearce's death begins with Granddad's funeral.

 - The same happened with Uncle Albert after the death of Buster Merryfield.
 Although Albert died during the episode, with the first scene explaining that he hadn't joined them in the Caribbean because it had turned out the great sailor didn't have a passport.